 Can’t I just feed less dog food to compensate for treats?

 On the surface, it may seem like you could just feed less dog food to compensate for calories consumed in the form of treats.
 Unfortunately, that’s not a good strategy.
 A well-balanced dog food doesn’t just contain calories; it also contains vitamins, minerals, and other nutrients that your dog needs to survive.
-If your dog is receiving most of his calories from treats and only eating small amounts of dog food, he may be at risk of developing a number of dietary deficiencies.
+If your dog is receiving most of his calories from treats and only eating small amounts of the best dog food, he may be at risk of developing a number of dietary deficiencies.

 Are there healthy alternatives to dog treats?